Jack Aitken: Williams reserve driver (2020–2022)

-For the 2020 season Aitken joined the Williams Driver Academy alongside Formula 2 rivals Dan Ticktum and Roy Nissany, and W Series and Extreme E driver Jamie Chadwick.
+For the 2020 season, Aitken joined the Williams Driver Academy alongside Formula 2 rivals Dan Ticktum and Roy Nissany, and W Series and Extreme E driver Jamie Chadwick.
 Aitken was also appointed Williams' reserve driver.
 He drove in the first practice session (FP1) of the 2020 Styrian Grand Prix for the team.

 Aitken made his Formula One debut as a race driver with Williams at the 2020 Sakhir Grand Prix as a replacement for George Russell, who was promoted to Mercedes following Lewis Hamilton's positive coronavirus test.
 Aitken stated before the event he had been "ready since Melbourne [March]" for such an opportunity.
-He chose to race with the car number 89, in reference to a number he previously used in karting.
+He chose to race with the car number 89, a number he previously used in karting.
 He qualified for the race in 18th place, within a tenth of a second of teammate and regular driver Nicholas Latifi.
 On lap 61 of 87, 15th-placed Aitken spun at the final corner, colliding with a barrier and breaking off his front wing.
 He returned to the pits for a replacement and was able to continue the race, eventually finishing 16th.
 He later remarked that he had mixed feelings about the race, stating "I think we were doing a really good job up until my little incident.
 I can only apologise to the whole team", but that there were "a lot of positives to take from the weekend".

 Aitken performed Thursday media duties with Williams ahead of the next race in Abu Dhabi but ultimately did not drive the car, as Russell returned to the team prior to FP1 when Hamilton was passed fit to return to Mercedes.